 All of our surgeries include a pre-surgical exam to assess for any abnormalities that may change your pet’s anesthesia.
 We highly recommend pre-surgical bloodwork to screen for kidney and liver disease, diabetes, and anemia.
 Pets older than 7 years old are required to have bloodwork within 6 months of their procedure.
-We also recommend IV (intravenous) fluid therapy for any pet undergoing surgery.
-The doctor may require IV fluids for certain procedures or geriatric patients.
+We require IV (intravenous) fluid therapy for any pet undergoing surgery.

 Anesthesia and monitoring:

 We have a wide array of surgical anesthetics.
 After analyzing your pet’s history, physical examination, and bloodwork, a veterinarian will decide on the safest anestetic plan for your pet.
 Isoflurane, one of the safest anesthetic gases, is the only inhalent anesthesia used at our facility.

 A trained technician or doctor monitors your pet during the entire time they are under anesthesia.